Kiwi Space Activator

 Eligibility

-To be eligible for funding under the Kiwi Space Activator, applicants must meet the following requirements:
+To be eligible for funding under the Kiwi Space Activator, applicants had to meet the following requirements:

-• The applicant must provide co-funding of 30% of project costs.
-Cash only is allowed for the Round 1, with a mix of cash and in-kind contributions possible for consideration in Round 2.
+- You must provide minimum co-funding of 30% of project costs.
+A mix of cash and in-kind contributions is possible for consideration for Round Two.

 Drop-in webinar